Pace-Runner/AWS-IAM-Access-Control-Project/README.md

 ![User Creation](image-2.png)

 **Best Practices Applied:**
-- Selected "Users must create a new password at next sign-in" for enhanced security
-- Provided console access for testing purposes
+-> Selected "Users must create a new password at next sign in" for enhanced security -> Provided console access for testing purposes
-- Used auto-generated password to ensure strong initial credentials
+-> Used auto-generated password to ensure strong initial credentials

 ### 4. Assigning the Policy